Experiment No. 6 | A New Revelation?

 But we must admit that having so little information about him does add fuel to the doubt.
 If more were known about Jesus, if we knew about his childhood, his upbringing, if we had a more complete record of his teachings and his doings, surely that would cause non-Christians to take another look at Jesus and deepen the appreciation and love Christians already have for him.
 So, we wonder, is there more information?

-The world of Christianity, now numbering in the billions, was built on the four so-called ‘gospel accounts’ – The Bible books of Matthew, Mark, Luke and John – the only widely recognized accounts of the life and ministry of Jesus of Nazareth.
+The world of Christianity, now numbering in the billions, was built on the four so-called ‘gospel accounts’ – The Bible books of Matthew, Mark, Luke and John – the only widely recognized accounts of the life and teachings of Jesus of Nazareth.
 Yet, the information contained in those accounts is quite sparing.
 We are given a brief account of the pregnancy of his earthly mother, a couple of incidents that occurred from birth to about 2 years old, an account that occurred when he was 12 years old, a few dozen experiences during his 3½ year ministry from age 30 to 33, his death, and a few brief accounts of his 40-day post-resurrection ministry.
 Clearly, a great deal of his life and ministry is missing from those accounts.
+In fact, it is estimated that the gospel accounts cover about 28 days of Jesus entire 33+ years on earth!

 Although there are four gospels, the first three – Matthew, Mark and Luke – appear to be based on the same source.
 In other words, it appears that the writers of those gospel accounts wrote their accounts based on the same set of notes.
 Otherwise, it is unlikely that three different individuals would write separate accounts that are nearly identical in sequence and in the selection of stories.